stac-utils/stac-task/docs/source/usage.rst

 .. code-block:: console

-   cat input.json | src/mytask/mytask.py run > tee output.json
+   cat input.json | src/mytask/mytask.py run --local > tee output.json

 The first argument is the command, of which the only option currently is `run`.